| || |

 Proposed is a regional knowledge sharing program wherein people can enjoin their concerns and ideas on matters of common interest in an open-minded, measured, respectful, and focused manner.
 Why?

-It would use live discussion events, both ad hoc and planned, combined with an online knowledge base to collect and organize information and points of view on regionally important topics.
+It would use live, in-person discussion events, both ad hoc and planned, combined with an online knowledge base to collect, compile, organize, and report information and points of view on regionally important topics.

 Key Program Features:

-- There would be no online interaction among program participants.
-There would be no chat rooms or discussion forums nor links to social media.
+- All interaction among participants would be in-person.
+There would be no chat rooms or discussion forums in the knowledge base, nor links to social media.
+With the exception of the formal debates, discussions would be held in small groups in informal, comfortable settings.

 |proposed: an online, regional knowledge base combined with a live discussion society for constructive civic discourse Details |